For Navigation Help, click here.

 Kessie makes my day….

-Recently, I watched and worked with her for twenty minutes while she scanned the area searching for lunch.
+Several days later, I watched and worked with her for twenty minutes while she scanned the area searching for lunch.
 Eventually, she caught a vole, flew up to one of her lamp post perches, and took her time dining, before retiring to a Cedar shrub….

 Kessie enjoys a lite lunch….